Here you are.

 Betterhelp is what I tried for affordable online therapy while I was away from home.

 Worth noting: They do not accept health insurance.
 But I found the price well worth it.
-I felt like I had a professional therapist in my pocket and for a few months.
-It was just what I needed!
+I felt like I had a professional therapist in my pocket it was just what I needed!